MiranaSGit/jenkins-maven-project/README.md

-Configuring Jenkins Pipeline with GitHub Webhook to Build the a Java Maven Project
+Simple pipeline configured with Jenkinsfile and GitHub Webhook for Maven project